-- The workgroup found that the initial study design for the US Fish and Wildlife Service's project (#2003-063-00) Natural Reproductive Success and Demographic Effects of Hatchery-origin Steelhead in Abernathy Creek, Washington was unable to be met in the time that the work has been conducted.
-Considering this, the project sponsors began to rescope the project, which they shared at the RRS workshop.
-The workgroup recommends that the Fish and Wildlife Committee recommend a smart close-out for this project, and that the funds be allocated to the cost savings budget for future use on a new project or research. - Relevance: The Cost Savings Workgroup implements the language on page 116 of the 2014 fish and wildlife program: 'Bonneville should fund any new fish and wildlife obligations from identifying savings within the current program...' - Background: Council member Anders chairs the cost savings workgroup, which is composed of Bryan Mercier, Peter Cogswell and Scott Donahue of BPA and Kerry Berg, Lynn Palensky, Laura Robinson and Tony Grover, all Council staff.
-The cost savings workgroup initially developed a cost savings methodology, which was approved by the Council at the regular July 2015 meeting in Spokane, (http://www.nwcouncil.org/media/7149359/1.pdf).
-Additional information about the cost savings workgroup and the methodology can be found on the Council's website at http://www.nwcouncil.org/fw/cost-savings-group/, including a 'frequently asked questions' document that explains what the cost savings workgroup does and how it goes about identifying and vetting potential cost savings.
+Council member Anders chairs the CSW, which is composed of Bryan Mercier, Peter Cogswell, and Scott Donahue of BPA and Kerry Berg, Lynn Palensky, Laura Robinson and Tony Grover, of Council staff.
+The cost savings workgroup initially developed a cost savings methodology, which was approved by the Council at the regular July 2015 meeting in Spokane.
+Additional information about the cost savings workgroup and the methodology can be found on the Council's website, including a 'frequently asked questions' document that explains what the cost savings workgroup does and how it goes about identifying and vetting potential cost savings.